Select Page

 In fact, it is a good deal more of a poser, in view of some of the things that the believer must suppose God to have willed.
 But we need not go into all that again, for in any case this question of ultimate sanctions is largely theoretical.
 I have never yet met the child — and I have met very few adults — to whom it has ever occurred to raise the question: “Why should I consider others?”
 Most people are prepared to accept as a completely self-evident moral axiom that we must not be completely selfish, and if we base our moral training on that we shall, I suggest, be building on firm enough foundations.

 Source: Morals Without Religion and Other Essays, by Margaret K. Knight, ed.
-Dennis Dobson (University of California) 1955.
+Dennis Dobson (London: Dobson, 1955).

 Published with the permission of the BBC, 2021.